joshcummingsdesign/hipster-feed/hipster-feed/README.txt

 [Hipser Feed](https://github.com/joshcummingsdesign/hipster-feed) is a plugin for WordPress that allows you to easily display your latest Instagram posts.

 == Changelog ==

+= 1.2.4 =
+* Switches from deprecated Instagram endpoint to full Instagram API v1.

 = 1.2.3 =
 * Fixes update server issues.